alterior-mvc/alterior/packages/web-server/README.md

 class MyWebService { /* ... */ }
 ```

-For a larger application, you may wish to separate your top-level module from your web service implementation,
+You don't need to use `@WebService()` to construct your service.
+For a larger application, you may wish to separate your
-especially when your application serves multiple roles.
-Note however that we need to explicitly include the `WebServerModule`
+top-level module from your web service implementation, especially when your application serves multiple roles.
-since we don't have the package's `@WebService()` to handle this for us.

 ```typescript
 // app.module.ts